Wandalen/wTesting/doc/version.eng/tutorial/Help.md

 wTestSuite( Self );
 ```

 The verbosity of report is set to the level `9`.
-Most test run options have priority over test suite options.
+Most run options have priority over test suite options.
 For this reason, in the example, the verbal level will be `7`, not` 9`.

 ##### Run option `scenario`